Alison Lees, JHI; Geert Kessel, WUR; Jens G. Hansen, AU and Didier Andrivon, INRAE. November 2022

 EuroBlight constantly faces the impact of interactions between pathogens, including diverse clones and genotypes of P. infestans and species of Alternaria, and of conflicting control options.
 The ‘One Health’ conceptual framework and societal demands for wider health management form the backbone of the European Green Deal and its operational translation into the Farm to Fork strategy, and depend on a holistic vision of the biosphere and its health.

-EuroBlight recognises the need to shift from a traditional mindset of managing individual diseases to this more holistic approach to crop health (from IPM to ICM).
+EuroBlight recognises the need to shift from a traditional mindset of managing individual diseases to this more holistic approach to crop health (from Integrated Pest Management, IPM to Integrated Crop Management, ICM).
 It also acknowledges the value of diverse types of agriculture (regenerative, organic, low input and conventional systems), which contribute to global food production and security, and appreciates the need for specific IPM tools and combinations for each.

 EuroBlight is committed to:

-• Design and test IPM systems which combine diverse tools
+Design and test IPM and ICM systems which combine diverse tools

 Early and late blight of potato and tomato are global crop diseases affecting diverse stakeholders (professional growers, subsistence farmers, industry, home gardeners, consumers, policy makers, etc.).
 EuroBlight is aware of the challenges and opportunities of a global approach to sustainable crop health management, and that this can only be achieved through the cooperation, input and knowledge of a wide variety of actors.